elixirls

 chmod +x /path/to/elixir-ls/language_server.sh

-set.
+By default, elixir-ls doesn't have a cmd set.
 This is because nvim-lspconfig does not make assumptions about your path.
-You must add the following to your init.vim or init.lua to set cmd
+You must add the following to your init.vim or init.lua to set cmd to the absolute path ($HOME and ~ are not expanded) of your unzipped elixir-ls.

 require'lspconfig'.elixirls.setup{